abdou2d/DTA-Vue-Rails/README.md

 Npm run start
 ```

+After seeding there are 5 user available for you to login with.
+Each user has the email format `firstuser@example.com` `seconduser@example.com` and so on.
+The password for all users is `password`.

 ## Overview
 I have tried to keep all the output as close to what came out of the generators (Rails generators and [Vue-webpack CLI](https://github.com/vuejs-templates/webpack)) with a few exceptions.